jhlagado/working-with-custom-elements/chapter-01.md

 Let’s just start by talking about this utility function observeProperties() which can help us add observability to properties.

     function observeProperties(object, props) {
       for (let prop of props) {

+        // if the component already has a property of this
+        // name then save it for later

+        const hasProp = object.hasOwnProperty(prop)
+        let initValue;
+        if (hasProp) {
+          initValue = object[prop];
+          delete object[prop];
+        }

+        // define getters and setters for this property name

         const key = `_${prop}`;
         Object.defineProperty(object, prop, {